 Disability coverage through the Federal Employees Retirement System (FERS)

 Public employees are generally eligible for up to 30 days of paid leave for sickness or injury, similar to short-term disability insurance plans.

-Outside of that, employees may be eligible for disability retirement benefits through the Federal Employees Retirement System (FERS).
-Federal employees are considered disabled under FERS if you can’t perform “useful and efficient service in your current position” due to a medical condition or injury.
-The total amount of disability benefit you receive depends on your age, any Social Security disability benefits (SSDI), your salary, and how long you’re disabled.
+In addition, federal employees may be able to get disability retirement benefits through the Federal Employees Retirement System (FERS).
+Federal employees are considered disabled under FERS if they can’t perform “useful and efficient service in their current position” due to a medical condition or injury.
+The total benefit you get depends on your age, any Social Security disability benefits (SSDI), your salary, and how long you’re disabled.

 This means you may not receive the amount of federal disability coverage you expected — but you also may not be eligible for the amount of private coverage you expected either.

 How to combine private and public disability insurance

 Disability insurance companies don’t want people to be overinsured.
 If you have coverage through your employer, the insurance company takes that into account when setting your coverage limits.

 This can make getting private coverage more complicated for government employees.
 “Federal employees are tricky because often they are unaware of the benefits they’ll receive from public plans,” says Jake Roszkowski, operations team lead at Policygenius.
 This is true for insurers, too.

 With group coverage for private sector employees, an insurer simply subtracts the employer benefit from the maximum amount you can get under a supplemental policy.
 For federal employees, different insurance companies use different calculations to assume how much coverage you’d get from FERS.